sandra-calvo/machine-learning-DSX/README.md

 ![](/screenshots/Picture8.png?raw=true)

 **3. Cloud Object Storage**

+IBM Cloud Object Storage is a highly scalable cloud storage service, designed for high durability, resiliency and security.
+Store, manage and access your data via our self-service portal and RESTful APIs.
+Connect applications directly to Cloud Object Storage use other IBM Cloud Services with your data.

 Go back to the Catalog and repeat the process for Cloud Object Storage, located under Storage.
 ![](/screenshots/Picture6.png?raw=true)